Tor08000/neft-processing/docs/compliance/risk_decisions.md

 ## Data sources
 - `risk_policy` selects the active `risk_threshold_set`.
-- `risk_threshold` defines the decision boundary for a score.
+- `risk_threshold` defines the decision boundary for a score (legacy).
+- `risk_threshold_set` also stores v4 block/review/allow thresholds by scope and action.
 - The decision_engine persists `risk_decision` rows with score, risk_level, outcome, and reasons.

 ## Storage & immutability